Print Wall Scribbles Reading Comprehension with First Grade Work

 1. Write a dialogue between a parent and a child who scribbled all over the freshly-painted walls of his or her room.
 How will the parent react to this new decoration on the wall?
 Be sure to write about how the parent and the child feel about the scribbles on the wall.

 2. Your parents might know a lot about cleaning up art on walls.
 Ask your parents what they would do to get crayon marks off walls in your house.
-Ask them if you ever drew on the walls, in case you have forgotten about it, and write up a short description of what they tell you.
+Ask them if you ever drew on the walls, and write up a short description of what they tell you.

 Weekly Reading Books